syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/appearance/theme.md

 ![Themes-npm-package-web-compiler](images/themes-npm-package-web-compiler.png)

-* Open Command Prompt from the application root directory and run the following command to install the Syncfusion `node_modules` in this application.
+* Open Command Prompt from the application root directory and run the following command to install the Syncfusion<sup style="font-size:70%">&reg;</sup> `node_modules` in this application.

 {% tabs %}
 {% highlight c# tabtitle="CMD" %}